aws/s2n-tls/docs/USAGE-GUIDE.md

 #### ChaCha20-Poly1305 Boosting

-The prioritization or 'boosting' of ChaCha20 ciphersuite preference is known as ChaCha20 boosting.
-If (and only if) an s2n-tls server selects a security policy with ChaCha20 boosting support AND the client has a ChaCha20 ciphersuite as its most preferred ciphersuite then does the server prioritize its ChaCha20 ciphersuites over its non-ChaCha20 ciphersuites.
+The prioritization of ChaCha20 ciphersuites is known as ChaCha20 boosting.
+An s2n-tls server will prioritize its ChaCha20 ciphersuites over its non-ChaCha20 ciphersuites if the server configures a security policy with ChaCha20 boosting enabled AND the client sends a ChaCha20 ciphersuite as its most preferred ciphersuite.

 *NOTE*: An s2n-tls security policy cannot have ChaCha20 boosting support if there are no ChaCha20 ciphersuites in its suites list.